Europe stocks rally after Yellen comments; FTSE hits record

 Greek stocks were the top gainers after Athens delivered a

-list of economic reforms to the euro zone that helped it secure
+list of economic reforms to the euro zone that it hopes will

 Shares in National Bank of Greece, Alpha Bank